-I have worked for the City of Rochester since 1981.
-I transferred to the Rochester Fire Department in October of 1994.
-I am the Executive Secretary to the Fire Chief.
+I have worked for the Rochester Fire Department since February 2018.
+I am the Secretary to the Fire Chief.
 I am responsible for payroll records, sick & vacation leaves, and the auditing and reconciling the budgeted funds for the department.
 I assist in preparing the department budget, type correspondences for the Assistant Chief, Deputy Chief and Captains.

 Captain Eric Lenzi

 Captain Mike George